 We have not entered into an employment agreement with Ms. Sasaki, our Vice President, Chief Financial Officer and Secretary.
-For Fiscal 2019 and Fiscal 2018, Ms. Sasaki received an annualized base salary of \$200,000.
+For Fiscal 2019, Ms. Sasaki received an annualized base salary of \$200,000.
 If Ms. Sasaki's employment is terminated due to death or disability, any stock options held by Ms. Sasaki would vest to the same extent as they would have vested one year thereafter.
-Additionally, if Ms. Sasaki's employment is terminated due to death or disability, 25% of the shares subject to outstanding stock options, or such lesser amount as is then unvested, would immediately vest and no additional shares would vest thereafter.
-Ms. Sasaki is eligible for a target cash bonus of 75% of her base salary, which is to be determined by our Board in its discretion based on various factors.
+Additionally, if Ms. Sasaki's employment is terminated due to death or disability, any stock options, or such lesser amount as is then unvested, would immediately vest and no additional shares would vest thereafter.
+Ms. Sasaki is eligible for a target cash bonus of 100% of her base salary, which is to be determined by our Board in its discretion based on various factors.